 Your car finance provider needs to ensure that you’re not making a fraudulent application, and that you’re unlikely to attempt to evade repayment.
 Asking for your proof of address is one step in the process of confirming this, as it makes you traceable.

-You’ll usually be asked for your proof of address for a minimum of the past three years.
+You’ll usually be asked for your proof of address history for a minimum of the past three years.
 This can be in the form of utility bills, council tax and bank statements.
 You’ll also need to demonstrate your current address, too.

 Employment history and proof of income